-These people could include influencers that promote bad habits like drinking or smoking or even friends who you’re not in touch with anymore maybe due to some bad blood.
+These people could include influencers that promote bad habits like drinking or smoking or even friends who you’re not in touch with anymore may be due to some bad blood.
 This is usually the point where most people with a social media addiction branch into unproductive living habits.

 DO post content you think deserves to be online.

 These could be great pictures or inspirational quotes.
 Anything that makes you happy should deserve to be on your account.
 After all, it’s your little space in the internet, isn’t it?
-So why post things that you put out there just because your friends like it?
-It’s more important that you love what you’re putting out there, because months later, you shouldn’t have to look at your social media and think … ‘Oh my God, what was I thinking?’
+So why post things that you put out there just because of your friends like it?
+It’s more important that you love what you’re putting out there because months later, you shouldn’t have to look at your social media and think … ‘Oh my God, what was I thinking?’